Graduation tower

-A graduation tower (occasionally referred to as a thorn house) is a structure used in the production of salt which removes water from a saline solution by evaporation, increasing its concentration of mineral salts.
-The tower consists of a wooden wall-like frame stuffed with bundles of brushwood (typically blackthorn) which have to be changed about every 5 to 10 years as they become encrusted with mineral deposits over time.
-The salt water runs down the tower and partly evaporates; at the same time some minerals from the solution are left behind on the brushwood twigs.
+A graduation tower (occasionally referred to as a thorn house) is a structure, used in the production of salt, that removes water from a saline solution by evaporation, increasing its concentration of mineral salts.
+The tower consists of a wooden wall-like frame stuffed with bundles of brushwood (typically blackthorn) that have to be changed every five to ten years, as they become encrusted with mineral deposits over time.
+The salt water runs down the tower and partly evaporates.
+At the same time, some minerals from the solution are left behind on the brushwood twigs.

 Graduation towers can be found in a number of spa towns, primarily in Germany but also Poland and Austria.
 The mineral-rich water droplets in the air are regarded as having beneficial health effects similar to that of breathing in sea air.

-A large complex of graduation towers is located in Ciechocinek and Inowrocław, Poland.
-This entirely wooden construction in Ciechocinek was erected in the 19th century by Stanisław Staszic.
-The complex consists of three graduation towers with a total length of over 2 km.
+Large graduation tower complexes are located in Ciechocinek and Inowrocław, Poland.
+Ciechocinek's entirely wooden construction was erected in the 19th century by Stanisław Staszic.
+The complex consists of three towers, with a total length of over 2 km.
 Many tourists visit it for health reasons.